Hurricane Debby (1982): Meteorological history

 Starting in the 1982 season (with Debby), the Hurricane Hunter Aircraft (also known as P-3s) began running a new mission for NOAA's Hurricane Research Division.
-The mission was to drop dropwindsondes that deployed very-low Omega frequency signals.
-These signals were to estimate the sonde's motion compared to the aircraft in certain areas in a storm.
+The mission was to drop dropsondes that deployed very-low Omega frequency signals.
+These signals were to estimate the dropsonde's motion compared to the aircraft in certain areas in a storm.
+The National Oceanic and Atmospheric Administration noted in retrospect that "The P-3s were not optimal for this experiment; nevertheless, the flights added an extra dimension to the art and science of hurricane forecasting", improving the accuracy of tropical cyclone forecast tracks by about 15%.